ayushsoni206/telecom_churn_analysis/README.md

 # telecom_churn_analysis
-Prediction of customers which are high risk of churning
+Prediction of customers which are at high risk of churn